6.1: How Enzymes Work

 Electrostatic catalysis is likely to occur in many enzymes since nearly 1/3 of all enzymes require metal ions.
 A classic example of an enzyme using metal ion catalysis is carboxypeptidase A. Figure \(\PageIndex{6}\)s shows an interactive iCn3D model of Zn and the inhibitor citric acid bound to carboxypeptidase A (3KGQ).
 Note the histidine and aspartate amino acid side chains of the active site coordinating to the Zn2+ ion, along with the carboxylate group of citrate.

-Metals can also act in a different way.
-They may coordinate a water and by further polarizing the H-O bond increase the acidity of the bound water.
+Metals can also act differently.
+They may coordinate a water and, by further polarizing the H-O bond, increase the acidity of the bound water.
 For instance, a water molecule in the hexaaquairon(III) ion has a pKa of 9.4, compared to pure water, with a pKa of 14 (\(\PageIndex{7}\)).
 The complexed hydroxide is a better nucleophile than bulk water.

 Figure \(\PageIndex{7}\): Metal ion decrease of pKa of coordinated water

 Another enzyme that utilizes Zn2+ is carbonic anhydrase.
-It is among the fastest of all enzymes, with a kcat of 106 s-1 and a kcat/Km of 8.3 x 107 M-1s-1 (reference).
-It is diffusion controlled at low substrate (CO2) concentration and converts one million bound CO2 per second to HCO3-!
+It is among the fastest enzymes, with a kcat of 106 s-1 and a kcat/Km of 8.3 x 107 M-1s-1 (reference).
+It is diffusion-controlled at low substrate (CO2) concentration and converts one million bound CO2 per second to HCO3-!
 The Zn2+ appears to bind a water molecule and reduce its pKa such that the bound form is OH-.
-This is illustrated in Figure \(\PageIndex{8}\), which depicts the local environment of the bound Zn2+ (coordinated by 3 histidine side chains and an OH-) in the absence (left) and presence (right) of CO2.
+This is illustrated in Figure \(\PageIndex{8}\), which depicts the local environment of the bound Zn2+ (coordinated by three histidine side chains and an OH-) in the absence (left) and presence (right) of CO2.

 Covalent or Nucleophilic Catalysis

-One way to change the activation energy of the reaction is to change the reaction mechanism in ways which introduces new steps with lower activation energy.
-As shown in Figure \(\PageIndex{9}\), the catalyzed reaction has a new lower energy well, representing formation of the covalent intermediate, and the activation energy is lowered overall.
+One way to change the activation energy of the reaction is to change the reaction mechanism in ways that introduce new steps with lower activation energy.
+As shown in Figure \(\PageIndex{9}\), the catalyzed reaction has a new lower energy well, representing the formation of the covalent intermediate, and the activation energy is lowered overall.
 Formation of the new intermediate results in two transition states, represented by the two high energy points of the blue line in the plot.

 Figure \(\PageIndex{9}\): Energy diagram for an uncatalyzed reaction compared to a catalyzed reaction that utilizes covalent catalysis.

 A typical way to achieve covalent catalysis is to add a nucleophilic catalyst, which forms a covalent intermediate with the reactant.
 Figure \(\PageIndex{8}\) shows how pyridine (red) acts as a nucleophilic or covalent catalyst in the hydrolysis of an anhydride.
-The anhydride is very reactive to start with, and the charged pyridinium ion intermediate contains a very good leaving group.
+The anhydride is very reactive initially, and the charged pyridinium ion intermediate contains a very good leaving group.
 The desired nucleophile, water, can then interact with the intermediate in a nucleophilic substitution reaction.
-In these types of reactions in general, as long as the nucleophilic catalyst is a better nucleophile than the ultimate nucleophile (usually water) then the activation energy is lowered, and the reaction is catalyzed.
+In these reactions, in general, as long as the nucleophilic catalyst is a better nucleophile than the ultimate nucleophile (usually water), the activation energy is lowered, and the reaction is catalyzed.
 The nucleophilic catalyst and the original nucleophile usually interact with a carbonyl C in a substitution reaction.

 Figure \(\PageIndex{10}\): Nucleophilic covalent catalysis by pyridine